 Family and friends will gather for visitation on Thursday, March 28, 2019, from 4 to 7 pm, and on Friday, March 29, from 1 to 2 pm, both at Cornerstone Lutheran Church, 4850 East Main Street, Carmel, Indiana.
 The funeral service will be held on Friday, March 29, at 2 pm at the church, with a family committal service following in Carmel Cemetery.

 In lieu of flowers, the family requests contributions be given to Central Indiana Life Centers, 3901 W. 86th Street, Indianapolis, Indiana 46268.
 Envelopes will be available at the service.
 Jessica and Bill were actively involved in pro-life ministries.

 Bussell Family Funerals, Carmel-Westfield, is privileged to assist the family in arrangements.

 The church is providing live streaming and recording of Jessica's funeral.

-To send flowers to Jessica's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jessica Leigh Claybrook, please visit our floral store.

 Central Indiana Life Centers